 By renovating the historic Warner Grand Theater, the Milwaukee Symphony Orchestra will establish a dedicated performance center and a first-class patron experience.
 The Symphony selected Kahler Slater to lead them in accomplishing their mission of transforming the theater to a live performance venue and enable growth for the organization.

-Once completed, the Symphony’s new home will accommodate 1,750 guests and deliver memorable experience to visitors.
-The project is scheduled for completion prior to the 2020 symphony season.
+The Symphony’s new home will accommodate 1,750 guests and deliver memorable experience to visitors.